|

 Robin Hood of Hexton or The Pegsdon

-man known as The Robin Hood of Hexton, set out to
+by a desperate man known as The Robin Hood of Hexton,

-hamlet which sits within a small peninsula that stretches into Hertfordshire
+Bedfordshire; a hamlet which sits within a small peninsula that stretches

-between Barton and Hitchin.
-When they had completed their day’s work, they
+into Hertfordshire between Barton and Hitchin.
+When they had completed their

-decided to visit the local inn but they were followed by a group of Bow
+day’s work, they decided to visit the local inn but they were followed by a

-Street Runners and when they arrived, the men shut themselves in, refusing to
+group of Bow Street Runners and when they arrived, the men shut themselves

-give themselves up.
-The Bow Street Runners waited patiently outside until it
+in, refusing to give themselves up.
+The Bow Street Runners waited patiently

-was clear that the men would stay inside for as long as they could, whereupon
+outside until it was clear that the men would stay inside for as long as they

-had to leave the building and were immediately arrested for their crime.
-The
+men knew they had to leave the building and were immediately arrested for

-bears the name to this day.
-Hexton is a small
+the pub still bears the name to this day.
+Hexton is

 Hertfordshire border.
 Song Printed in